Dan Duncan: Philanthropy

 Duncan donated $75 million to Texas Children's Hospital and the Houston Museum of Natural Science, as well as $135 million to Baylor College of Medicine.
-Duncan donated a sculpture by Jean Dubuffet named "Monument au Fantóme" to Discovery Green Park near the George R. Brown Convention Center.
+Duncan donated a sculpture by Jean Dubuffet named "Monument au Fantôme" to Discovery Green Park near the George R. Brown Convention Center.

 Hunting activities

 Duncan owned the Double D Ranch, a 5000 acre hunting property in Texas.
 Duncan was a Safari Club International member who has been given numerous awards for his hunting trophies.
 In 2006, he received the SCI World Conservation Hunting Award, which requires a hunter to have hunted on six continents, and have received SCI's 13 "Grand Slam" awards, 22 "Inner Circle" awards, the Fourth Pinnacle of Achievement Award and the Crowning Achievement Award.
 Duncan has 407 entries in SCI's trophy record book, including records for killing lions, elephants, rhinoceroses, a polar bear, and other animals.

 On July 18, 2007, Duncan voluntarily appeared before a grand jury in Houston.
 He answered questions regarding a hunt in Russia in 2002 in which he shot and killed a moose and a wild sheep from a helicopter, which is illegal under Russian law.
 He admitted to his actions, but said that he did not know that his actions were illegal.
-His attorney said on September 12, 2007 that a grand jury had declined to bring charges against Duncan and other hunters who had been on the trip.
+His attorney said on September 12, 2007, that a grand jury had declined to bring charges against Duncan and other hunters who had been on the trip.